 - Multi-speed, multi-modal flexibility

 However, today’s reality is that a majority of the data (80%) still lives in the enterprise, not in the cloud.
 What’s more, all CTOs and CIOs deal with legacy systems and technology.
 The goal is to embrace future technologies while pulling legacy forward, to work together beautifully from an end-consumer/customer experience point.
 This requires a holistic approach to transformation.

 We also see our clients balancing the three objectives shown above: optimizing IT, adding cloud service to existing applications, and building new applications on cloud-native platforms.
 Our job at Synchrony is to help our clients move in the direction of modern architecture while mitigating risk to business operations.

 3) We can learn a lot about business transformation from Amazon

-Many different speakers used Amazon as a case study by.
+Many different speakers used Amazon as a case study.
 Perhaps the most comprehensive session was Digital Transformation and Disruption, Amazon Style – What You Can Learn by Chris Kocher, Co-Founder and Managing Director of Grey Heron venture consulting.
-He offered interesting insight into the new markets and industries that Amazon is disrupting, many of which thought they were safe but now are in danger of being “Amazoned.”
+He offered an interesting insight into the new markets and industries that Amazon is disrupting, many of which thought they were safe but now are in danger of being “Amazoned.”